jarilaitinen/countdown/readme.md

 Author: jlaitinen
 Version: 1.0.1

 This little Python program lets you play the arithmetic game from Countdown.
+I'm learning Python after being primarily a JS/TS and Wordpress developer - if you are experienced with Python or game development please feel free to suggest improvements!

 ## Game rules